Inside: Want to know how to give birth faster? Try these 7 exercises for an easy labor and delivery!

 This exercise helps open up your pelvis.
 You sit with your knees bent and your feet flat, touching each other.
 Then gently move your legs up and down.

-Yes, you can give birth faster!
+Yes, you can have an easy labor and give birth faster!
 The best part is, it’s not based on if your mom, gramma, or great-gramma all had fast deliveries.
 You can prepare your body for your own personal cross country skiing Olympic event by doing these exercises.

 These exercises for an easy labor and delivery will help you build strength and stamina, keep you in shape, and overall healthier, along with preparing your pelvic floor muscles to reduce your risk of tearing and allow you to recover more quickly after you have your baby!